 Typical conference topics include: The Historic Theatre Advantage; Making the Case for Investment; Raising Capital Campaign Money; Film Presentation 101: Programming, Promotion and Projection; Writing Contracts, Operations Basics; Maximizing Concession Profits; Marketing Q&A; Responsibilities of Nonprofit Boards; Historic Theatre Renovation 101; Reducing Risk and Other Insurance Issues.

 We will announce the location of our Spring 2020 Regional in January.

 See below for information about our sold out Spring 2019 Regional in Knoxville.

 2019 Spring Regional Conference - Knoxville, TN

 Making the Case for Historic Theatres

-Following its quarterly board meeting, the League's National Board of Directors hosted a 1.5 day Regional Conference to discuss historic theatre best practices from around the nation.
+Following its quarterly board meeting, the League's National Board of Directors hosted a 1.5 day Regional Conference at Knoxville's iconic Tennessee Theatre to discuss historic theatre best practices from around the nation.